 It's imperative that you use the correct fuel in your TRX 3.3 Racing Engine for maximum performance and engine life.
-Traxxas Top Fuel\ should be used to ensure correct engine lubrication, performance, and ease of tuning.
-Traxxas Top Fuel has been proven in thousands of engines, so you can count on it every day for great performance.
+Traxxas Top Fuel Power Plus should be used to ensure correct engine lubrication, performance, and ease of tuning.

-- Top Fuel is the only fuel which is 100% certified for use in Traxxas engines. - Traxxas Top Fuel is made with just the right balance of the highest grade natural and synthetic lubricants to allow excellent throttle response and the best top-end performance, without sacrificing long-term durability. - All of the components in the fuel are carefully selected from the best materials available and then custom blended to match the metallurgy and temperature characteristics of Traxxas engines.
+- Top Fuel is the only fuel which is 100% certified for use in Traxxas engines. - Traxxas Top Fuel is made with just the right balance of natural and synthetic lubricants to allow excellent throttle response and the best top-end performance, without sacrificing long-term durability.

-You may use 10%, 20% or 33% nitro-content fuel.
+You may use 20% or 33% nitro-content fuel.
 Try to use the same percentage all the time, avoid switching back and forth between fuels.
 We recommend that if you break in your engine on 20% fuel that you stick with that percentage.
-If you do move to a higher or lower percentage, make sure you readjust your fuel mixture to compensate (see below).
+If you do move to a higher percentage, make sure you readjust your fuel mixture to compensate (see below).